 The descriptions in the parentheses (0) match the images on the map.

 In West Africa hundreds of abandoned stone settlements dating back to 2000 BC have been found near Tichitt and Walata (2000 BC-500 BC) in an area that later became part of the Ancient Ghana Empire (300 AD – 1200 AD) in present day southern Mauritania and western Mali which ruled for 900 years from the capital city of Koumbi Selah (pictured above).

-> The Nok Civilization (1000 BC – 300 AD) in present day Nigeria is believed to have started around 1000 BC.
-Excavations have found close to one hundred Nok settlements revealing terracotta sculptures (pictured above), pottery, and evidence of large iron furnaces dating back to at least 500 BC.
+The Nok Civilization (1000 BC – 300 AD) in present day Nigeria is believed to have started around 1000 BC.
+Excavations have found close to one hundred Nok settlements revealing terracotta sculptures from 500 BC (pictured above), pottery, and evidence of large iron furnaces also dating back to at least 500 BC.

-> (3) Ancient Sao Civilization
+(3) Ancient Sao Civilization